Help with Utility Bills

 Michigan Homeowner Assistance Fund (MIHAF)

-The Michigan Homeowner Assistance Fund (MIHAF) was established under the American Rescue Plan Act. it is designed to keep Michigan residents in their homes by providing financial assistance to eliminate or reduce past due mortgage payments associated with home ownership, including property tax, condominium association dues, and/or housing utility payments.
+The Michigan Homeowner Assistance Fund (MIHAF) helps keep Michigan residents in their homes by providing financial assistance to eliminate or reduce past due mortgage payments associated with home ownership, including property tax, condominium association dues, and/or housing utility payments.

 Homeowners must own and reside in the property, be at or below 150% of the area median income, and have a hardship that is related to the COVID-19 pandemic or issues that it has caused.
 MIHAF can provide grants up to $25,000.
 You can apply online at mihaf.michigan.gov.